Alan Ameche: NFL career

 Ameche may be best remembered for his role in the 1958 NFL Championship Game at Yankee Stadium, often cited as "The Greatest Game Ever Played."
 Ameche scored the winning touchdown for the Colts on a one-yard run with 6:45 left in overtime as the Colts beat the Giants, 23–17.
-It was his second touchdown of the day as he also scored a touchdown on a 2-yard run in the second quarter.
+It was his second touchdown of the day.
+He also scored a touchdown on a 2-yard run in the second quarter.
 His overtime touchdown was the last in championship history until Super Bowl LI in February 2017, when James White scored at 3:58 of overtime as the New England Patriots beat the Atlanta Falcons, 34–28.

 Due to an Achilles tendon injury in December 1960, Ameche finished a relatively short six-season NFL career with 4,045 rushing yards, 101 receptions for 733 yards and 44 touchdowns.
 He is one of only four players named to the National Football League 1950s All-Decade Team not elected to the Pro Football Hall of Fame.
 The others are Joe Fortunato, Dick Barwegen and Bobby Walston.
 In 2015, the Professional Football Researchers Association named Ameche to the P.F.R.A.
 "Hall of Very Good" Class of 2015.